encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

 ## Hyperlinking our API

-Dealing with relationships between entities is one of the more challenging aspects of Web API design.
+Dealing with relationships between entities is one of the most challenging aspects of Web API design.
 There are a number of different ways that we might choose to represent a relationship:

 * Using primary keys.
 * Using hyperlinking between entities.